Testing

 }

-We can finally create a test the verify that the counter is working:
+We can finally create a test to verify that the counter is working:

 var mainPageNode = TemplateHost.Create(new CounterWithServicePage());